 The Client agrees (i) that E&H may resort to the dematerialization of some processes used in connection with the performance of the Contract, including the electronic registered letter, electronic invoice or electronic signature, (ii) to comply with the conditions applicable to the implementation of these dematerialized processes, particularly in terms of identification of the recipient, whether these conditions come from E&H or from third parties, and (iii) to grant it the same legal value as the one it attaches to paper or written documents, as permitted by French laws and regulations.
 In addition, the parties agree on the probative value of emails and of the scanned and digitalized signature beside the name, as well as their respective reproduction.

 The Contract is written in French.
 Translations into other languages may be sent to the Client upon request, but in the event of a dispute the French version shall prevail.
 The Client acknowledges that the French version of the Contract has been made available to it at the time of its signature.

 This contract is governed by French law.

 ARTICLE 22.
 COMPETENT COURTS

-ANY DISPUTES ARISING FROM THE CONTRACT WHICH CANNOT BE SETTLED OUT OF COURT SHALL BE SUBJECT TO THE JURISDICTION OF THE COMMERCIAL COURT OF TOULOUSE, FRANCE.
+Except for the recovery procedures described in article 15.1, ANY DISPUTES ARISING FROM THE CONTRACT WHICH CANNOT BE SETTLED OUT OF COURT SHALL BE SUBJECT TO THE JURISDICTION OF THE COMMERCIAL COURT OF PARIS, FRANCE.